-If a remote control is lost, a replacement can be obtained and programmed to the vehicle by a Jaguar Dealer/Authorised Repairer.
-Notify a Jaguar Dealer/Authorised Repairer as soon as a remote control is lost or stolen and have the remaining remote control(s) reprogrammed.
+If a Smart Key is lost, a replacement can be obtained and programmed to the vehicle by a Jaguar Dealer/Authorised Repairer.
+Notify a Jaguar Dealer/Authorised Repairer as soon as a Smart Key is lost or stolen and have the remaining remote control(s) reprogrammed.